vavgustov/debug-extras/README.md

 Extras for Ruby on Rails debugging.
 [Screenshots](https://github.com/vavgustov/debug-extras#screenshots).

+> Note: README actual for master branch.

 ## Features

-> Note: some of them not released as gem yet.

-At this moment provide next things:
+At this moment provide next methods:

 * `dd <variable>` at any `app/` place.
 After that you can see dump of this variable without any other stuff at your web browser.
-It's something like simple alternative to `dd` function from [Laravel](https://laravel.com/) for [Ruby on Rails](http://rubyonrails.org/).
+It's simple alternative to `dd` function from [Laravel](https://laravel.com/) for [Ruby on Rails](http://rubyonrails.org/).

 * `wp <variable>` at any `app/` place.
 It's alternative to classic PHP print debugging.